 We’re still early in the journey to intelligent RPA but the signs are encouraging.
 An insurer has already reported a reduction of 91% in the cost-per-transaction using an intelligent RPA solution.
 Adding AI takes RPA beyond the automation of repetitive tasks to enable the solution to address those parts of the process that currently require human judgment leading to enhanced decision-making.
 In the highly competitive environment of insurance that translates directly into business agility, competitive differentiation, and increased customer experience.

-Join us for a webinar on May 23, 2019 to learn more about RPA and automation benefits for the insurance industry
+Join us for our webinar Using Hyperautomation to Drive Efficiencies in Insurance to learn more about RPA benefits for the insurance industry

 Mark Brittain works in the UiPath insurance practice and is responsible for developing adoption in the EMEA region.